 The prosecution phase begins when an offense is committed and the case is transferred to the public prosecutor.
-The Code of Criminal Procedure provides that the Judicial Police are "responsible for recording crime, gathering evidence and seeking out those who have committed offenses."
-The Police must inform the prosecutor without delay of any criminal wrongdoing or offenses in flagrante delicto.
+The Code of Criminal Procedure provides that the Judicial Police are "responsible for recording crime, gathering evidence and seeking out those who have committed offenses."16 The Police must inform the prosecutor without delay17 of any criminal wrongdoing or offenses in flagrante delicto.
 As in the U.S., criminal offences are classified hierarchically.
 First, the most serious offenses are crimes (such as murder); then délits (such as assault or burglary) and finally contraventions.
-The classification of the offense determines the competent of the Penal Court.
-According to Professor Jean Pradel, 15% of the investigations are initiated by the OJP and 85% are opened after an intervention of a victim or a third party.
+The classification of the offense determines the competent of the Penal Court.18 According to Professor Jean Pradel, 15% of the investigations are initiated by the OJP and 85% are opened after an intervention of a victim or a third party.19

-The public prosecutors represent the public interest in search of the truth.
-In the context of this mission, they need to gather evidence in order to determine appropriate actions.
-To do so, they "direct the activity of the police ... and supervises the detention of suspects in police custody."
-Preliminary inquest rules leave the prosecutor and the OJP with broad powers to gather evidence.
-There are many different powers: some can be exercised directly by the OJP, others have to be authorised by the prosecutor and others have to be authorised both by the prosecutor and the Juge des libertés et de la Détention (one of the sitting judiciary, who is a guarantor of individual freedom).
+The public prosecutors represent the public interest20 in search of the truth.
+In the context of this mission, they need to gather evidence21 in order to determine appropriate actions.22 To do so, they "direct the activity of the police ... and supervises the detention of suspects in police custody."23 Preliminary inquest rules leave the prosecutor and the OJP with broad powers to gather evidence.
+There are many different powers: some can be exercised directly by the OJP, others have to be authorised by the prosecutor and others have to be authorised both by the prosecutor and the Juge des libertés et de la Détention (one of the sitting judiciary, who is a guarantor of individual freedom).24 Hodgson identified that during this phase "the law permits, and indeed anticipates that the vast majority of cases will be investigated by the police under the supervision of the [prosecutor]."25 discretion.26 Prosecutors have three options.
+They can either: (a) decide to drop all charges, (b) decide to proceed with an alternative procedure, or (c) decide to prosecute.27 This decision is made for the protection of the general interests of society.
+Most relevant to this study is when the prosecutor decides to prosecute.